Bhaijaan Elo Re

-Bhaijaan Elo Re is a 2018 Indian Bengali-language action comedy film directed by Joydip Mukherjee.
-The film stars Shakib Khan and Srabanti Chatterjee and Payel Sarkar in the lead roles.
+Bhaijaan Elo Re is a 2018 Indian Bangla-language action comedy film directed by Joydip Mukherjee.
+A remake of Ranjit Mallick starrer 1982 film Shathe Shathyang, film stars Shakib Khan and Srabanti Chatterjee and Payel Sarkar in the lead roles.
 The cast also includes Rajatabha Dutta, Shantilal Mukherjee, Shahed Ali, Monira Mithu, Saruar Abedin and Deepa Khandakar.
 The film is produced by FB Ltd Productions.

 The film marks the fourth collaboration between Shakib Khan and director Joydeep Mukherjee and also the second collaboration between Khan and actress Srabanti after the film Shikari, which was directed by Mukherjee.

 Plot

 Separated at birth, after 28 years Bhai and Jaan grow up to be as different from each other as can be.
 While Bhai is outspoken and a little bit of a troublemaker a daring costume designer, Jaan is quite shy and timid.
 After years of being apart, fate brings the two brothers together, and things take an interesting turn from this point.